nhreimer/nxvfxvst/Readme.md

 (that I can tell) to change the VST parameter type or parameter name after creation.
 As a result, the plugin registers a block of parameters during plugin instantiation, which is why you'll see "Param_0" to "Param_255" appear as parameters.
-Those parameters get assigned dynamically whenever an effect is created but the name does not change.
+Those parameters get assigned dynamically whenever an effect is created, and the name will be updated.

 Additionally, all parameters are of the same Ranged Type, where the values are normalized between 0 and 1 because we cannot change the parameter type.
+The name and the "real" value of the parameter will be updated whenever using automation.

-As a workaround, the user interface, shows the parameter ID that belongs to each control.
-Additionally, whenever using automation, we can adjust the name and the denormalized value for clarity.
+# NXVFX Components

 ## EventFacadeVST